cparmet/pandas-checks/README.md

 # Set output precision and turn off the cute emojis
 pdc.set_format(precision=3, use_emojis=False)

-# Don't run any Pandas Checks checks globally, such as when switching your code to production mode
+# Don't run any of the calls to Pandas Checks, globally.
+Useful when switching your code to production mode
 pdc.disable_checks()
 ```